Skip to main content

 Message: The value for parameter (Scan ID) is invalid.

-Get Vulnerabilities By Asset
+Get Vulnerabilities by Asset

 Returns information on vulnerabilities associated with the specified host.